webpt/simply-express-controllers/readme.md

   JSON-Schema to validate and coerce the value against.
   If this is provided, the query parameter will be validated against the schema.
 If the validation fails, the request will return `400 - Bad Request` and the method will not be invoked.
-  Additionally, valid data will be cocerced to javascript types depending on the requested json-schema type.
+  Additionally, valid data will be coerced to javascript types depending on the requested json-schema type.
 For example, `{type: "number"}` will cast the string to a number before passing it to your method.

 ```js
 import { controller, get, queryParam } from "soapdish-controllers";